vladdeSV/rfc-css/docs/landing.md

 ### Lists
-Supported lists are

-1. ordered lists

-1. unordered lists

-1. description lists

-The spacing between items is determined by the content in the `<li>`-tags.
-Because of how markdown works, putting blank rows between items causes the text to be wrapped in `<p>`-tags.

 Following conventions from RFCs, unordered lists use the letter 'o' as marker.
 Some example RFCs which follow this convention:

 - [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339)
 - [RFC8174](https://datatracker.ietf.org/doc/html/rfc8174)

 Not all follow this convention (eg. [RFC9311](https://datatracker.ietf.org/doc/html/rfc9311)), but from my own expreiences, most do.

+The spacing between items is determined by the content in the `<li>`-tags.
+Because of how markdown works, putting blank rows between items causes the text to be wrapped in `<p>`-tags.

 #### Description lists